🌷Spring Sale! Get any Course for £11.99 Only!

 Standard 16 is more than a Care Certificate update.
 It reflects a legal duty.

-The Health and Care Act 2022, Section 181, introduced a statutory requirement for all CQC-registered providers to ensure their staff receive training on learning disability and autism appropriate to their role.
+The Health and Care Act 2022 introduced a statutory requirement for CQC-registered providers to ensure staff receive learning disability and autism training appropriate to their role, explained in the Oliver McGowan code of practice.
 The training is known as Oliver McGowan Mandatory Training.
 It is named after a young man who died in 2016 after receiving antipsychotic medication he had previously been identified as intolerant to.
 His family’s campaign led directly to the law.

 Standard 16 requires all staff to complete training at one of two levels: